Playing middleman is one of the fastest ways to venture into the business world.

 What happens between the placement of the order and the receipt of the order is something that is totally beyond your control.

-As a dropshipper, the products would never go through your hands—you don’t even get to see the actual product before it goes to your buyer.
+As a dropshipper, the products will never go through your hands — you don’t even get to see the actual product before it goes to your buyer.

 4. You’re the sole guarantor.